 The Board has established an Audit and Compliance Committee.
 The composition of this committee and its effectiveness is reviewed on a regular basis.
-The Audit and Compliance Committee comprises of Non-Executive Directors, Mr Kevin Perrin and Mr Geoff Turner.
+The Audit and Compliance Committee comprises of Non-Executive Directors, Mr Kevin Perrin and Mr Alfonso Grillo (appointed 24 November 2017).
+Non-executive Director, Mr Geoffrey Turner, was a member of the Audit and Compliance Committee up until his resignation on 24 November 2017.
 Invitations to executives to attend meetings are extended where appropriate.